Local-Bird/TesRepository3/README.md

 # TesRepository3
+## Setup
+This repository uses four total libraries: PIL, OpenCV (called as cv2), Pytesseract, and numpy.
+Make sure each has been pip installed to the local environment before calling them.
+This code also relies on an executable file named Tesseract: this is what will conduct the OCR for our programs.
+Install this file from (https://guides.library.illinois.edu/c.php?g=347520&p=4121425), selecting the one that is appropriate for your operating system.
+Follow the installation steps, then conclude by adding the location of Tesseract to your PATH.

 ## Core.py
 This is the file from which we derive all of the essential preprocessing and OCR functions.